thass0/spray/README.md

 ## 🏃‍♀️ Running Spray

 Ensure that the binary you want to debug has debug information enabled, i.e. it was compiled with the `-g` flag.
+Also, you should disable all compile-time optimizations to ensure the best output.

 The first argument you pass to `spray` is the name of the binary that should be debugged (the debugee).
 All subsequent arguments are the arguments passed to the debugee.

 For example